Saves Nepali Kids from Trafficking Through Education:

 “You need money,” they say.
 “You can’t provide for your family.
 You’re starving.
 Your kids aren’t in school.
 I can get you a job in India or the Middle East.
 Don’t waste your time getting an international work visa.
 Don’t waste your money paying fees.
 I can get you past all those barriers and get you hired fast.”

-With a profitable clothing and apparel business, even a very small one, made possible by your giving, women will no longer feel pressured to consider working abroad and risk being trafficked.
+With a profitable clothing and apparel business, even a very small one, women will no longer feel pressured to consider working abroad and risk being trafficked.